“Each person is a

 the Procrustean bed of a hypothetical theory of human behavior.”

-...for over 30 years, (over 25,000 therapy hours...yikes...) including but not limited to those historically known as Psychoanalytical and Objects Relations, to Gestalt, Transactional Analysis, Behavioral, Strategic and Cognitive Theory...plus the most modern concepts from EMDR (Eye Movement Desensitization and Reprocessing) Sensorimotor, Somatic Experiencing, and Mindfulness-based concepts.
+I have worked from various proven psychological theories...for over 30 years (more than 25,000 therapy hours...yikes...) including but not limited to those historically known as Psychoanalytical and Objects Relations, to Gestalt, Transactional Analysis, Behavioral, Strategic and Cognitive Theory...plus the most modern concepts from EMDR (Eye Movement Desensitization and Reprocessing) Sensoriotor, Somatic Experiencing, and Mindfulness-based concepts.

 My understanding of how the brain, mind and body interacts comes from various insights taken from theorists such as: Sigmund Freud, Carl Jung, Carl Rogers, Erik Erikson, Alfred Adler to modern-day scholars including but not limited to Eric Berne, James Masterson, M.D, John N. Briere, Alice Miller, Aphrodite Matsakis, Francine Shapiro, Peter Levine, and Fritz Perls.
 I consolidate all of these methods and practices in an effort to make the best of what has been proven and accepted by the psychological community.

-In my private practice in Los Angeles, (AS WELL AS ON Facetime or THE PHONE)...
-I specialize in the treatment of emotional issues in high-functioning adults and couples...many of whom have experienced childhood abuse, neglect and/or molestation.
+I have specialized in the treatment of emotional issues in high-functioning adults and couples...many of whom have experienced childhood abuse, neglect and/or molestation.

-I am a licensed Marriage and Family Therapist, with a Master of Arts Degree in Psychology from Pepperdine University in California and a Bachelor of Science Degree in Communications from the University of Illinois.
+I have been a licensed Marriage and Family Therapist, with a Master of Arts Degree in Psychology and a Bachelor of Science Degree in Communications..

 In addition, I have consulted with a variety of businesses, athletic teams, city governments and organizations researching consumer trends and facilitating team-building, marketing, and strategic planning.